Crack Green Beans (Stovetop, Oven & Crock Pot)

-These crack green beans have the power to turn a green bean hater into a raving green bean fan!
-Smothered in a delicious sweet and savory glaze, then topped with lots of bacon, this green bean recipe will be a favorite at your house!
+These crack green beans have the power to turn green bean haters into raving green bean fans!
+Smothered in a delicious sweet and savory sauce, then topped with lots of crispy bacon, this green bean recipe will be a favorite at your house!
 The best part?
-It can be made on the stovetop, in the oven, OR in your crock pot!
+It can be made on the stovetop, in the oven, or in your crock pot!

 RECIPE INGREDIENTS

-You’ll need the following ingredients to make this delicious Crack Green Beans Recipe:
+You’ll need the following simple ingredients to make this delicious crack green beans recipe:

-Canned Green Beans: Whole-cut green beans work best.
+Canned green beans: Whole-cut green beans work best.
 Preferably, the kind with no salt added.
-You will be adding other salty ingredients such as soy sauce and Worchestershire sauce, so I like having the flexibility of adding my own salt at the end, only if needed.
+You will be adding other salty ingredients such as soy sauce and Worcestershire sauce, so I like having the flexibility of adding my own salt at the end, only if needed.
+Note: See recipe below for preparing this recipe with fresh green beans.

 Bacon: You can use regular bacon (I like thick-cut) or substitute turkey bacon.